 Health Education Standards

-The National Health Education Standards (NHES) can be used as a framework for schools to develop a health curriculum that will help ensure that our young people will acquire the knowledge and skills through proficiency-based learning.
+Health literacy is defined as "the capacity of individuals to obtain, interpret and understand basic health information and service, and the competence to use such information and services in ways that enhance health."
+The State Board of Education adopted The National Health Education Standards (NHES) in May 2015 to be used as a framework for schools to develop a health curriculum that will help ensure that our young people will acquire the knowledge and skills through proficiency-based learning.
 This approach empowers young people to create a foundation of good health for the future.

 The Technical Assistance Resource Guide (TARG), created by the Sexual Violence Prevention Task Force pursuant to ACT 1 of 2009 and updated in 2014, provides guidance for schools to build their capacity for and knowledge of sexual violence prevention.
 Additional resources for schools and educators: